Skip to main content

 The liver plays a central role in maintaining glucose homeostasis, primarily through the processes of gluconeogenesis (the production of glucose from non-carbohydrate precursors) and glycogenolysis (the breakdown of glycogen into glucose).
 In individuals with insulin resistance and type 2 diabetes, hepatic glucose production is often dysregulated, leading to fasting hyperglycemia.
 Peptide therapies, particularly those that activate AMPK or act as GLP-1 receptor agonists, can have a profound impact on hepatic glucose metabolism.

 AMPK activation in hepatocytes directly inhibits key gluconeogenic enzymes, such as phosphoenolpyruvate carboxykinase (PEPCK) and glucose-6-phosphatase (G6Pase), thereby reducing the rate of glucose production.
-Similarly, GLP-1 have been shown to suppress glucagon secretion, which in turn reduces the stimulus for hepatic glucose output.
+Similarly, GLP-1 receptor agonists have been shown to suppress glucagon secretion, which in turn reduces the stimulus for hepatic glucose output.
 By targeting these fundamental pathways, peptides can help to restore normal glucose homeostasis and alleviate the metabolic burden on the pancreas.

 Peptides and the Gut-Brain-Adipose Axis